yufengwudcs/ScisTree2/src/README.md

 There are options that are new to ScisTree2.

-* -T num-of-threads:  ScisTree2 now supports multi-threading.
+* -T <num-of-threads>:  ScisTree2 now supports multi-threading.
+* -s <max-num-of-iterations>: To control the running time, you can specifiy the maximum number of iterations to run.
+Specify a smaller number (e.g., 5) can reduce the running time (but may reduce the accuracy).
+Default: 1,000 iterations.

 #### You may also read the ScisTree2's User Manual, which is in PDF format and is distributed as part of ScisTree2.